 This is obviously the ideal.
-I don't want to embarrass anybody, or to make anyone think that they haven't come up to snuff if this isn't happening in their own marriages.
+I do not want to embarrass anybody, or to make anyone think that they have not come up to snuff if this is not happening in their own marriages.
 This is what God wants with the "one flesh" ideal.
 A man and his wife are to be so committed to the relationship, so much in love with each other, so willing to work together, that they function as one.

-Now remember the marriage relationship is a type of something greater!
+Remember, the marriage relationship is a type of something greater!
 What does God want of us?
-To be one spirit with Him?
+To be one spirit with Him!

 The marriage relationship (where we come together as one flesh) is a training ground for us to learn how to be one with Him.
-And if we're not going to be one flesh with the one closest to us, how are we going to be one spirit with God?
+And if we are not going to be one flesh with the one closest to us, how are we going to be one spirit with God?

 Do you understand the absolute importance of coming to understand this about marriage?
 It is another one of those labs—spiritual labs—for us to be prepared to be the Bride of Jesus Christ our Savior, and to be one with God.

 And so we learn how to work in tandem as a team with this other being that God has given to us as a mate.
 We learn to pull like a yoke of oxen in the same direction for the same purposes, and then to the same ultimate glory.

 That is what this "one flesh" means.
 So we can ask ourselves, "how are we doing?"
 Are we pulling together?
 Have we agreed to something like a 50/50 marriage?
 Do you know that God would condemn a 50/50 marriage?
 What it really means is that you are only meeting the other person halfway.
 God says to give everything to it; so much that you no longer even own yourself.
 The other one owns you.
 And you own them.
 That is giving up a lot, but it is also receiving a lot.